monchopena/bdunk/_posts/2014-12-12-wp-angular.markdown

-Date: 12 Dec 2014
+---
+layout: post
+title:  "WP Angular"
+date:   2014-12-12 00:00:00 +0200
-Categories: development
+categories: development
-Summary: How to work with Wordpress like an API and Angular JS like a Frontend Read more: Show me more
+summary: How to work with Wordpress like an API and Angular JS like a Frontend

-# WP Angular
+---

 I did an Application in Angular JS based on this [template][template].